Are you expecting excess funds from your federal student aid (FSA)?By : Kim Murphy | March 1, 2018

 Generally, academic years are divided into two payment periods.
 The first period ends after at least half of the credit hours and weeks of instructional time are successfully completed, and the second period is the remainder of the required credits and weeks.

 To give you a better idea of how this works, let’s use an example.
 Assume that during a 24 credit-hour academic year, a student receives $7,000 in FSA and incurs tuition and course materials fees totaling $5,000.
-The student authorized the University to retain the funds needed to pay for future applicable charges during the payment period.

 Remember, one disbursement will be paid for each 12-credit payment period scheduled.
 In this example, the $7,000 FSA award would be divided in half and scheduled in two disbursements of $3,500 — one for each payment period.

-Tuition and course materials fees are charged as incurred.
 In each payment period, let’s assume the student would incur institutional charges in the amount of $2,500.

 Since the first payment period would incur charges of $2,500, and the student would receive FSA funds of $3,500, the student would receive $1,000 more in FSA funds than is needed for costs incurred at the institution.
 In this case, once all aid is disbursed, the student would be eligible to receive the remaining $1,000 in excess FSA funds, which could be applied against other non-institutional expenses that make up the student’s cost of attendance.